Virginia governor to announce removal of Lee statue

 Confederate memorials began coming down after a white supremacist killed nine black people at a Bible study in a church in South Carolina in 2015 and then again after a violent rally of white supremacists in Charlottesville in 2017.

-The Lee monument was erected in 1890, decades after the end of the Civil War.

-Also on Wednesday, Richmond Mayor Levar Stoney announced plans to remove the other Confederate monuments along Monument Avenue, which include statues of Confederate President Jefferson Davis and Confederate Gens.
+Also on Wednesday, Richmond Mayor Levar Stoney announced plans to seek the removal of the other Confederate monuments along Monument Avenue, which include statues of Confederate President Jefferson Davis and Confederate Gens.
 Stonewall Jackson and J.E.B.
 Stuart.
 Those statues sit on city land, unlike the Lee statue, which is on state property.

 Stoney said he would introduce an ordinance July 1 to have the statues removed.
 That’s when a new law goes into effect, which was signed earlier this year by Northam, that undoes an existing state law protecting Confederate monuments and instead lets local governments decide their fate.